-When we use the NumPy function concatenate, the system by default take the areas that have been mentioned by the user and starts them on the first axis.
-In case the shape of the array is not the same, and error is display because of the axis of each of These areas being different due to which a structural collaboration is not possible.
-In such a case, either the axis of the array has to be defined as a different axis so that a vertical or horizontal diversity happens on the data.
+When we use the NumPy function concatenate, the system, by default, takes the areas that have been mentioned by the user and starts them on the first axis.
+In case the shape of the array is not the same, an error is displayed because of the axis of each of These areas is different, due to which a structural collaboration is not possible.
+In such a case, either the axis of the array has to be defined as a different axis so that vertical or horizontal diversity happens on the data.

-In case the shape of the areas that are to be concatenated are different there would be an error being displayed when the output is showed by the system.
-For such instances, the reshape function can be used to create an erase of the same shape for the desired result and shape so that arrays with different shape and dimensions can also be merged.
-The concatenate function can also the use to merge two arrays in a column wise manner.
-If the axis is specified as 1 the resultant array is subjected to be merged in a column wise manner producing a wide matrix that has more numbers than the number of columns.
+If the shapes of the areas to be concatenated disagree, an error message will be displayed when the system displays the output.
+In such cases, the reshape function can be used to generate an erasure of the same shape for the required result and shape, allowing arrays of varying shapes and dimensions to be merged.
+The concatenate function can also be used to merge two arrays column by column.
+If the axis is set to 1, the resulting array is column-wise merged, resulting in a broad matrix with more integers than the number of columns.

-An alternative function that can be used instead of using concatenate is using vstack(), which enables the stacking of arrays in a vertical sequence or row wise manner, producing the default output from the concatenate().
-When we want to arrange various single dimensional arrays (more than two) we can use the concatenated function to create a list that contains all the elements that are contained in the various arrays that are being merged.
+An alternative function that can be used instead of using concatenate is using vstack(), which enables the stacking of arrays in a vertical sequence or row-wise manner, producing the default output from the concatenate().

 Examples of NumPy Concatenate

-An example displaying the used of numpy.concatenate() in python:
+An example displaying the use of numpy.concatenate() in Python: